 How and where do seals sleep?

-They have this amazing skill to sleep in the water.
-They look like huge 200 kg (441 lbs) bottles.
-Their entire body is submerged with only the nose exposed for breathing.
-They sleep about six hours in a day, however not continuously.
+They have this exceptional skill to sleep in the water.
+They look like massive 200 kg (441 lbs) bottles.
+Their entire body is submerged, with only the nose exposed for breathing.
+They sleep about six hours a day; however, not continuously.

 -